VinawoodVinawood *

 HDO rangeWBP PF (phenolic)EN 636-3up to 20

-The companion guides on film-faced plywood vs MDO vs HDO, phenolic plywood, and WBP glue dig into the adjacent decisions: surface finish system, MDO vs HDO for North American jobs, and what "WBP" actually certifies.
+The companion guides on film-faced plywood vs MDO vs HDO, phenolic plywood, and plywood vs melamine (for the cabinetry meaning #3) dig into adjacent decisions: surface finish system, MDO vs HDO for North American jobs, and where the decorative-laminate meaning of "melamine" actually belongs.

 About Vinawood

 Vinawood manufactures film-faced formwork plywood in Vietnam and has been exporting to more than 55 countries for over 30 years.
-The factory produces both EN 636-2 (Form Basic, Form Extra, Eco Form, Consply) and EN 636-3 (Pro Form, HDO range) under the same roof, with plantation-grown hévéa, eucalyptus, and acacia veneer cores.
+The factory produces both EN 636-2 (Form Basic, Form Extra, Eco Form, Consply) and EN 636-3 (Pro Form, HDO range) under the same roof, with plantation-grown hevéa, eucalyptus, and acacia veneer cores.
+Every Vinawood formwork panel carries a phenolic face film; the choice between ranges is a core-glue choice, not a face-film choice.
 FSC and CARB certifications available on request.
 For a spec match between your project and the right adhesive class, contact us via vinawoodltd.com.

 Category